travelnxt/appacitive-docs/index.md

 ### Tag based queries

 The Appacitive platform provides inbuilt support for tagging on all data (articles, connections, users and devices).
 You can use this tag information to query for a specific data set.
-The different options available for searching based on tags is detailed in the sections below.
+The different options available for searching based on tags are detailed in the sections below.

 #### Query data tagged with one or more of the given tags